When I was a little kid I decided I was going to be a tramp.

 I also thought:

-If, somehow, Ahipara was a word in (delirious) Spanish and Māori, it could mean: “[The place where] fire stands”.
+If, somehow, Ahipara was a word in a slightly delirious combination-language made up of Spanish and Māori, it could mean: “[The place where] fire stands”.

 Which, equally definitely, it does: